Opinion | Trump’s campaign is in a death spiral. He’s only making things worse.

 It’s as though he’s doing everything possible to push away wavering voters and reassure his most rabid supporters that they should still love him.

-The best explanation for all this is that Trump may have learned the lesson of his unlikely 2016 victory too well.
+The best explanation for all this is that Trump might have learned the lesson of his unlikely 2016 victory too well.

 A more experienced politician who had been through many races might have thought more expansively about strategies that could work at a time like this.
 But Trump only ran for office once.
 His formula in that race was to capture the nomination by appealing to the ugliest impulses within his party, then win the general election by continuing to play on fear and resentment.
 Instead of working to win voters across the center, he found a latent Trump vote to activate.

-Despite the extraordinary confluence of coincidences that allowed him to win with that strategy — and despite the fact that he lost the popular vote by nearly 3 million votes — Trump obviously believes that his 2016 strategy was not only perfect in its brilliance, but is the only way for him to win.
+Despite the extraordinary confluence of coincidences that allowed him to win with that strategy — and despite the fact that he lost the popular vote by nearly 3 million votes — Trump obviously believes that his 2016 strategy not only was perfect in its brilliance, but also is the only way for him to win.
 The very idea of persuading people who don’t already support him seems beyond his ability to consider.
 So even as evidence mounts that the strategy is failing, he can’t think of anything else to do.

 And as his day of reckoning grows closer, Trump will probably become angrier and more erratic, his decision-making less and less rational.
 His aides will plead with him to try something different.
-And he’ll say “You know what I think I’ll do?
+And he’ll say, “You know what I think I’ll do?
 Send out some tweets about Hillary, call Kamala Harris ‘a monster’ again, then do another interview on Hannity.”

 It might work — anything is possible, and the future is always hard to predict with certainty.
-But even Trump’s supporters may be starting to doubt that he has it in him to win.
+But even Trump’s supporters might be starting to doubt that he has it in him to win.